maxvalter/agile-joy/front-end/d3_v0.2_display_data/README.md

 Gets the latest data from https://github.com/codler/sweden-coronavirus and converts it to a CSV file.

-The map ./static/data/lan_5.0.geojson is converted using qgis, layer import, then export layer as GeoJSON with option RFC7946 enabled.
+The map ./static/data/lan_6.0.geojson is converted using qgis, layer import, then export layer as GeoJSON with option RFC7946 enabled.
 The original file used was ./resources/tab_svenska_210505.zip owned by Lantmäteriet.

+./static/bare_index.html
+without local access, using js, geoJSON, cvs data from github